Explore this Section

 The Hollywood Festival and Music at Keele

-Music is important to nearly all students - but few remember how Keele was the location of one of the earliest and most important open-air music festivals.
-Of course, if you do remember it, maybe you weren't really there...
+Music is important to many students - but few know that Keele was the location of one of the earliest and most important open-air music festivals.
+Of course, if you do remember it, maybe you weren't really there....

 THE HOLLYWOOD MUSIC FESTIVAL AT MADELEY - MAY 23rd - MAY 24th 1970